ETH-Pantheon/Dollar-Cost-Averaging/README.md

 # Status
-Athene DCA is available for tesing on the Kovan testNet, visit [ETHPantheon web site](https://athene.ethpantheon.com)
+Athene DCA is available for testing on the Kovan testNet, visit [ETHPantheon web site](https://athene.ethpantheon.com)